szczyglis-dev/py-gpt/README.md

 Arguments for ElasticsearchStore(`**kwargs`):

 - index_name (default: current index ID, already set, not required)
-- all keyword arguments provided on list
+- any other keyword arguments provided on list

 **PinecodeVectorStore**